Bribery & Rigging Defense Attorneys

 - Bribery in sports is a class 6 felony.

 If you have been charged with bribery or rigging an experienced Denver criminal defense lawyer is essential.
-Get in touch with experienced Denver criminal defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303) 856-5700.
+Get in touch with experienced Denver criminal defense attorney Jason Savela by calling (720) 821-1001.